odinuv/web/slides/database-design/slides.md

 <section markdown='1'>
 ## Using E-R Model
 - Once you have the E-R model, you have to convert it to the database schema.
-- E-R conceptual model is very close to relational database model:
+- The E-R conceptual model is very close to the relational database model:
-    - Entity type = table,
+    - Entity type = a table,
-    - Entity = table row,
+    - Entity = a table row,
-    - Attribute = table column,
+    - Attribute = a table column,
-    - Attribute Value = table cell,
+    - Attribute Value = a table cell,
     - Relationship = ?
 </section>